 What is eye tracking technology?

-Virtual reality is one of the biggest developments in gaming recently.
-But, VR wouldn’t work without eye tracking.
-Oscar Werner, of Tobii Tech, says “a VR headset without eye tracking will assume that I am speaking to the person in front of my forehead”.
-A more natural experience would be to talk to people within your gaze, without having to move your head to directly face them.
+Virtual reality (VR) has been one of the biggest developments in gaming in recent years.
+But VR wouldn’t work without eye tracking.
+Oscar Werner of Swedish high-tech company Tobii Tech, said: “A VR headset without eye tracking will assume that I am speaking to the person in front of my forehead”.
+A more natural experience would be to talk to people within your gaze, without having to move your head to face them.

-- The effectiveness of displays in supermarkets.
+- The effectiveness of displays in supermarkets

-- Which area of a menu people look at first.
+- Which area of a menu people look at first

-- How people use their phone.
+- How people use their phone

 For people who have difficulties communicating or moving, eye tracking technology could be very useful.
 Currently this technology is very expensive, but the team at OptiKey have been working on a cheaper alternative to help the disabled.
 Using eye tracking technology, OptiKey gives people the ability to type without using their hands.

 There are many other amazing uses for this technology in medicine.
 Eye tracking can also be useful in diagnosing autism at a younger age.
 While most babies focus on faces and social imagery, autistic babies much prefer geometric shapes.
 Tracking what types of images babies look at most can help to make parents aware of potential further signs of autism.